linuxdeepin/deepin-manual/manual/deepin-appstore/en_US/index.md

 ![1|installprocess](jpg/installprocess.jpg)

 #### Install Remote App
-1. Sign in with Deepin ID, click the avatar at the title bar, select **My apps** to view your app list.
+1. Sign in with Deepin ID, click the avatar at the title bar, and select **My apps** to view your app list.
 2. Click **Remote App** to view all the apps installed under that account.
 3. Click **Install All** to select the apps to install.